 1.7.
 Members of council are expected to follow the instructions within these Regulations and not to entice employees to breach them.
 Failure to follow instructions within these Regulations brings the office of councillor into disrepute.

 1.8.
 The Responsible Financial Officer (RFO) holds a statutory office to be appointed by the council.
-The Clerk has been appointed as RFO for this council and these regulations will apply accordingly.

 1.9.
 The RFO acts under the policy direction of the council;

 - administers the council’s financial affairs in accordance with all Acts, Regulations and proper practices;

 - determines on behalf of the council its accounting records and accounting control systems;